lab1092/blender-manual_ja/manual/textures/mapping/uv/applying_image.rst

 --------------

-When an image has been loaded or created in the UV editor, an additional section appears in the :guilabel:`Properties Panel`.
+When an image has been loaded or created in the UV editor, an additional section appears in the *Properties Panel*.
 The first row of buttons allow you to:

-- :guilabel:`Browse` for an image
+- Browse for an image
 - Change the image name
-- Set as :guilabel:`Fake User`
+- Set as *Fake User*
-- Create a :guilabel:`New Image`
+- Create a *New Image*
-- :guilabel:`Open` an image
+- *Open* an image
-- :guilabel:`Unlink Datablock`
+- *Unlink Datablock*

-Select the image type in the :guilabel:`Source` menu.
+Select the image type in the *Source* menu.
 Each has different options:

 Generated
    Generates a new image: